who-knows-inc/azure_web_crawler/README.md

 # azure_web_crawler

+Creates an Azure Function that scrapes 10 Wikipedia links and returns the content.

+This example is setup as an HTTP trigger for easy debugging but in production you would want to use a timer trigger.

+---

 ## Setup

 Storage account names must be globally unique.
 If you get an error when creating the storage account, try a different name.